FractalScripts/actually-good-overlay-clock/README.md

 ## How it functions
 A quick explanation:
   It essentially takes your configuration from the config.py file and applies it to a window that displays the time.
-  This window is <ins>overlayed</ins> onto your screen, causing it to be above all other windows.
+  This window is <ins>overlaid</ins> onto your screen, causing it to be above all other windows.
   It detects if your mouse is within the window/taskbar, and if so, it dims to the appropriate amount.
-Now obviously it's more complicated than that but that's the general idea behind it.
+Now obviously it's more complicated than that, but that's the general idea behind it.

 ---
 ### Why did I make this?
-I decided to create this application to fill a void in the available apps today: A well thought out overlay clock that doesnt hog your screen space, your CPU, or your sanity.
+I decided to create this application to fill a void in the available apps today: A well thought out overlay clock that doesn't hog your screen space, your CPU, or your sanity.
 Previous apps I've used were all either not adaptable enough, too buggy, or just kinda ugly.
 This aims to fill that void, with fully configurable appearances and running on under 300\* lines of code.
 I've worked on this for **2 entire days**\*\*, and I had just begun to lose my sanity after I finished it.